-The quidelines for microbiology services in the UK leave much to be desired: Is there a political agenda here?
+The guidelines for microbiology services in the UK leave much to be desired: Is there a political agenda here?
 And what can be done?

-at North Tees Hospital in 1987.
-Until my appointment the laboratory was overseen by a senior histopathologist - originally general pathologist.
+I was appointed medical microbiologist at North Tees Hospital in 1987.
+Until my appointment the laboratory was overseen by a senior histopathologist - originally a general pathologist.
 The Standard Operating Procedures I introduced were based on the ASM (American Society of Microbiology) Guidelines.